It’s important to note that a CP2000 notice is no reason to panic. It’s quite common to get one, and they don’t always result in an increased bill.

 Do I need to amend my tax return?

-If the information displayed in your CP2000 notice is correct, you do not need to amend your tax return.
+If the information displayed in your CP2000 notice is correct, you generally do not need to amend your tax return.
+We recommend speaking to a tax professional anytime you are unsure if you need to amend or not.

 If you choose to file an amended tax return, be sure to include it with your CP2000 response form.
 The IRS website recommends writing “CP2000” at the top of your return and attaching it behind your completed response.